example for the implemented massdistributions of the Milky Way¶

-the following example shows the use of density distribution for the Milky-Way and gives some figures of the distribution.¶
+The following example shows the use of density distribution for the Milky Way and gives some figures of the distribution.

-now implemented models are * Ferrière: contains HI, HII, H2; in two regions (\(R <3kpc\): arXiv:astro-ph/0702532 ; \(R >3kpc\): ApJ 497:759) * Cordes: contains HII (Nature volume 354, pages 121–124) * Nakanishi: contains HI (arXiv:astro-ph/0304338) and H2 (arXiv:astro-ph/0610769), implemented fit in (arXiv:1607.07886 Appendix C)
+Currently implemented models are * Ferrière: contains HI, HII, H2; in two regions (\(R <3kpc\): arXiv:astro-ph/0702532 ; \(R >3kpc\): ApJ 497:759) * Cordes: contains HII (Nature volume 354, pages 121–124) * Nakanishi: contains HI (arXiv:astro-ph/0304338) and H2 (arXiv:astro-ph/0610769), implemented fit in (arXiv:1607.07886 Appendix C)

 In [2]: